zig13/Agenzig/README.md

 In addition I intend to utilise external programs - specifically a graphics viewer and an audio player - to allow adventure writers/creators to include graphical and audio content which will be displayed/played when appropriate to complement the text

-## Progress
+## Implemented Features

 Scenes are loaded and the prompt is presented so the script is very much useable and will not crash (unless files are missing).
 However features are somewhat limited.
+Making choices, fighting and
+- Basic, sem-random character creation method
+- Printing scenes (athougth currently scenes can only be changed manually)
+- Printing available choices (that your character meets the requirements for)
+- Using inventory items including equipping equipment
+- Printing character inventory
-Making choices, fighting and using inventory items are not yet implemented.
-However, character inventory and status (text descriptions of health, fatigue and attributes) can be displayed.
+- Printing character status (text descriptions of health, fatigue and attributes)
+- Printing character equipmentcan be displayed.
 For a list of commands enter 'help' into the prompt.

+## Roadmap

+- Unequiping items
+- More commenting
+- Granting the ability to change scene and scene states as an item effect
+- Improve equipment slot system
+- Implement the ability to make choices
+- Allow equipment to grant abilities, armor and attribute boosts
+- Implement non-combat abilities
+- Add a new character creation technique
+- Implement combat

 ## Installation/Use